 I want to talk about what I believe it will take for your business to succeed in 2014 and beyond.
 We’re in a brave, new world of marketing, and it’s both scary and exciting.
 But, 2013 gave us a pretty good compass to lead us through what is to come.
 While I can’t change the past, I do believe that the future builds upon what has happened before.
 Lest history repeats itself, let’s look at what we learned and how we can move forward in the new year.

-Here are the five marketing items you need to prepare for in 2014.
+Here are the five marketing and SEO advice items you need to prepare for in 2014.